Anipaleja/iLLuMinator-4.9B/RTX_3070_SETUP.md

-# 🚀 RTX 3070 Deployment Guide
+# Nvidia CUDA Deployment Guide

 ## Quick Setup for Your Desktop